OWASP/owasp-summit-2017/Working-Sessions/SAMM.md

 ## OwaspSAMM

-We will organise several SAMM workshops at the summit.
+We will organise several SAMM Working-Sessions at the summit.

 Main objectives are: